sac3g15/CoastSat_noc/README.md

 **Already got a set of coordinates?
 [Move to section 3.3](https://github.com/sac3g15/coastsat_noc#33begin-processing) - Coordinates are in the form; top left, top right, bottom right, bottom left, top left**

-This section demonstrates a simple way to create a coordinate list of a study area needed for the code above.
-It creates boxes around the coastline which are used as the limits to download a subset of satellite images.
+This section demonstrates a couple of simple ways to create a coordinate list of a study area needed for the code above.

+Firstly, if looking at a single or small number of areas, you can use the [following website](http://geojson.io/#map=2/20.0/0.0) to produce coordinates through a JSON file.
+Simply copy the coordinates after drawing a box in a region of interest.
+Then ensure the formatting is the same as that in the jupyter notebook.

+The second method uses ArcGIS to develop a series of boxes along the coast.
+These are used as the limits to download a subset of satellite images.
 The coastline can be manually delineated if a small study area is here a country-scale analysis, likewise, the user can digitise ROI's (smaller than 100km2) instead of following the code below.

 ```diff
 !
 Note:: Google earth Engine has a limited image size of ~100km2 which can be downloaded at a single time.